DanKolev/aws_wordpress_manual_build/part_1_vpc_and_subnets.md

 IPv6 custom value

 - Every VPC can be allocated with  /56 IPv6 CIDR.
 Every subnet within that VPC can optionally be allocated with /64 IPv6 CIDR.
 There are 256 /64 ranges within /56
 IPv6 CIDR.
-A hexadecimal value ranging from 00 to FF provides 256 /64possible values.
+A hexadecimal value ranging from 00 to FF provides 256 /64 possible values.

 # Routing tables

 Route tables format:

- - PLNTS-VPC-RT-PUB`
+ - `SPC-RT-PUB`

 # Additional Steps